Wopamax/SwiftLintRules/README.md

 Each time SwiftLint is updated, we should analyze the rules that have been added, and configure them in the `.swiftlint.yml` file.

 Disabled or configured rules should have a `rule_name.md` file in the `{configured,disabled}_rules` folder.
 You should copy the `template/{configured,disabled}.md` file and start from here to explain the rationale.

+By default, we should optin for all opt_in_rules (you can see them by running `swiftlint rules`), and disable if needed.

 # Disabled rules
 ----------